-We’re sure you’re reading this post because you already know the Spanish language and culture are cool.
-Probably you are also thinking about learning Spanish and all the advantages this language may bring.
-Perhaps you are planning a trip to one of the beautiful Spanish-speaking countries, but after reading these lines you’d be amazed at how interesting Spanish can be both as a language and as a culture.
+We’re sure you know the Spanish language and culture are cool.
+Probably you are also thinking about learning Spanish.
+Perhaps you’re planning a trip to one of the beautiful Spanish-speaking countries, but after reading these lines you’d be amazed at how interesting Spanish can be both as a language and as a culture.

 Battles have been fought, continents have been colonized, food has been eaten… All these gave birth to one of the most romantic languages of all: Spanish.